B2B eCommerce for Beginners: Data, Processes, and Systems

 Ready for Part 2?
 Our first B2B4B blogpost began with a focus on the big three: the big picture, strategy, and curating what you like.
 How did it go?
 If you got confused by the terminology, or had more questions, it's okay.
 Part 2 will help further explain some of the elements that drive modern digital experiences, as we now focus on data and systems.

-The "Other" Big Picture - Data and the Flow of Information
+Data and the Flow of Information

 Data is integral to modern digital experiences: good flow helps buyers more quickly and effectively complete jobs.
 If you followed our advice in Part 1 and placed an order from your own company, you may have found some friction points.
 If you did, you're not alone.
 Frequently, ecommerce or digital commerce websites can stumble when data or internal teams are not aligned.